parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/optimising-wellbeing/eating-well.md

 </div>

 ### 1. Levodopa and protein

-Including Sinemet, Madopar, Stalevo.
+_Including Sinemet, Madopar, Stalevo._

 Some people notice that when they eat a protein-rich meal and take levodopa at the same time, their levodopa doesn’t work as well – it doesn’t kick in as quickly or doesn’t last as long as usual.
 This may occur because levodopa and protein are absorbed in the same area of the intestine, so taking them at the same time may mean that less levodopa is absorbed or absorbed more slowly.

 **Dietary advice:**
 - You should not stop eating protein altogether.
   - Protein is vital to help your body renew itself and fight infection
   - Reducing protein may cause dangerous weight loss

-- Some people find benefit from a “protein redistribution” diet: this is reducing protein intake around the time of levodopa.
+- Some people find benefit from a “protein redistribution” diet: this is reducing protein intake _around the time of levodopa_.
 The medication could be taken with something low in protein, like a cracker, biscuit or fruit if nausea is a problem.
 - Protein could then be eaten later (e.g. 30–60 mins after) or moved to a time when its impact on medication will be less of a problem (often towards the end of the day).
-- Caution is advised with this to ensure adequate protein is still consumed.
+- **Caution** is advised with this to ensure adequate protein is still consumed.
-- Research has looked at low protein diets and there is no adequate evidence to support recommending this.
+- Research has looked at _low protein diets_ and there is <ins>no</ins> adequate evidence to support recommending this.

 If you think your symptoms are being affected by the interaction between medication and meals, try tracking your symptoms for 3–5 days, recording:
 - When you take your medication
 - What and when you eat
 - What and when you experience symptoms.

-You can then take this to your specialist Parkinson’s team or dietician to review your regime. _Please do not make any changes to your medication regime without speaking with a healthcare professional._
+- You can then take this to your specialist Parkinson’s team or dietician to review your regime. **Please do not make any changes to your medication regime without speaking with a healthcare professional.**

-You can record these things all in one place by using **My Tracker**.
+You can record these things all in one place by using <a href="/learn/my-tracker" class="internal-link">_My Tracker_</a>.

-_Examples of protein are provided in the section ‘Understanding food groups’._
+_Examples of protein are provided in the section ‘Understanding food groups’ further down on this page._

----

 ### 2. Dopamine agonists and food

-Including pramipexole (e.g. Mirapexin), ropinirole (e.g. Requip), rotigotine (e.g. Neupro), apomorphine injections
+_Including pramipexole (e.g. Mirapexin), ropinirole (e.g. Requip), rotigotine (e.g. Neupro), apomorphine injections_

 This class of drugs doesn’t interact with protein the way levodopa does.
 It is important to discuss the medication schedule with your Parkinson’s specialist team and stay on the same daily schedule.

----

 ### 3. Selegiline and food

-Selegeline (e.g. Eldepryl, Zelapar)
+_Selegeline (e.g. Eldepryl, Zelapar)_

 High blood pressure can occur when high-dose selegeline is taken with tyramine-rich foods.
 Examples of tyramine-rich food include:
 - Mature cheese
 - Salami
 - Bovril, Oxo, Marmite, or any similar meat or yeast extract; or fermented soya bean extract